This map of is colour coded to display South, Central, North and Northeast Thailand. Below the map is an overview of each region.

-The yellow is the South of Thailand, which, in many parts, like the northeast, has its own dialect not always understood by Thais in other areas of the country.
-Here you will find many a traveller heading to the fantastic beaches on one of the many islands such as Phuket, Samui, Koh Pang Ngan, Krabi, etc. Don’t spend all your time sipping coconuts on Maya Bay though, you don’t want to miss the treats to be had in and around Surrathani mainland.
-Ranong is charming, as is Nakhon Si Thammarat and Trang.
+The yellow is the South of Thailand, which, in many parts, like the northeast, has its own dialect, not always understood by Thais in other areas of the country.
+Here you will find many a traveller heading to the fantastic beaches on one of the many islands such as Phuket, Samui, Koh Phangan, Krabi, etc. Don’t spend all your time sipping coconuts on Maya Bay though, you don’t want to miss the treats to be had in and around Surrathani mainland.
+Check out Khanon, Nakhon Si Thammarat and Trang.

 In the pink section is the delightful North of Thailand, which is deep set in history of kingship , war and cross territory trade.
-The north is home to a diverse mix of blood, including Burmese, Yunnan, Thai, Laotian and multiple tribal peoples.
+The north is home to a diverse mix of blood, including Burmese, Yunnan, Thai, Laotian and numerous tribal peoples.
 Visit Chiang Mai for a great balance between city and rural life, and as a great alternative to Bangkok.
-See Chiang Rai for peace and tranquility, and Pai to witness hill-tribe peoples, Thais and foreigners living side by side in the serene landscape.
-Auyutthya is incredible for historical culture, as is Sukothai.
-Make sure you also visit the hidden gem that is Nan.

 Check out Chiang Rai for peace and tranquility, and Pai for an extraordinary vibe quite unlike any other part of the country.
 If you have time, treat yourself to Ayutthaya, which holds the key to ancient Thailand, along with Sukhothai, of course, where King Ram Khamhaeng, the third king of the Phra Ruang dynasty, is said to have created the Thai alphabet.